VCSTDN2024/imad5112-assignment-1-Mufura-Tshipama/README.md

 Why:
 ---
--I developed this app as a simple yet innovative tool to enhance daily decision-making related to meals.
-The project was born out of the need to create a user-friendly solution for individuals who often find themselves undecided about what to eat during different times of the day.
-By allowing users to input the time of day (e.g., morning, afternoon, evening, or night), the app provides customized meal suggestions that fit seamlessly into their routine.
+-I Mufura developed this app as a  daily decision-making related to meals.
+The project was created  for individuals who  find themselves undecided about what to eat during different times of the day.ALL that the users needs to do is to input the time of day (e.g., morning, afternoon, evening, or night)

-The idea also stems from Mufura's desire to make technology accessible and fun, empowering users with the convenience of meal planning while experimenting with Kotlin programming and Android development.
-It reflects Mufura's creativity and passion for making technology a helpful companion in everyday life.

 ---